-- 13.5 The Head and staff authorised by the Head have statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited item.
-Prohibited items are:
+13.8 The Head and staff authorised by the Head have statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited or banned item.
+At this stage the Head (or in his absence, the authorised staff) may instruct a member of staff to conduct the search or may decide to contact parents, police or other external agencies for support and advice.

-- mobile phones (except with special permission)

-- knives or weapons

-- alcohol

-- illegal drugs

-- stolen items

-- tobacco and cigarette papers

-- fireworks

-- pornographic images

-- any article that the member of staff reasonably suspects has been, or is likely to be, used to